 Taking all the above information into account, now you can have a clear grasp of the overall performance of a VPN app and a VPN browser extension.

 As far as speed is concerned, the browser extension was faster based on our tests.
 You can notice the differences below.
-Download and upload speed were higher in each instance.
+Download and upload speeds were higher in each instance.

 |Tool||VPN||Server||Download (Mbps)||Upload (Mbps)||Ping (ms)||Latency (ms)|